LGBT Resource Center Affiliated Student Organizations

 Techfront is a queer-friendly club about movies, TV, board games, and minor hooliganism.
 Most importanltly, it's about friendship.
 If you're wondering where on campus you can watch Buffy the Vampire Slayer, play Pandemic, and stay up until 2am talking about bread all in the same night, you've found the right place.
 Techfront meets every Saturday at 5pm in the Digitial Computer Laboratory building, room 1310.
 To learn more about Techfront, please email email@example.com.

 Women of Pride

-Women of Pride is a student group made for queer and trans women and their allies as a safe and supportive space to gather.
-We informally educate the campus community of cultural, political, and other social issues related to lesbians, bisexual women, and transgender people.
+Women of Pride is a student group for all queer identities and allies that advocate for queer liberation and safe, supportive space to gather.
+We informally educate the campus community of cultural, political, and other social issues related to LGBTQ+ experiences.
 One of our goals is to foster a sense of community amongst people of all genders and sexualities and highlight the importance of intersectionality.
 Women of Pride meets every Friday at 6:30pm in the LGBT Resource Center.
 To learn more about Women of Pride, please email firstname.lastname@example.org.

 For a list of LGBTQA student organizations not affiliated with the LGBT Resource Center, click here.